-'At the time for acceptance I listened to you, and on the day of deliverance I helped you.'
+"At the time for acceptance I listened to you, And on the day of deliverance I helped you."

-Now is the time for acceptance!
-Now is the day of deliver-

-- 3 ance!
-Never do we put an obstacle in anyone's way, so that no - 4 fault may be found with our ministry.
-No, we are trying to commend ourselves under all circumstances, as God's assistants should in many an hour of endurance, in troubles, in hard- - 5 ships, in difficulties, in floggings, in imprisonments, in riots, in - 6 toils, in sleepless nights, in fastings; by purity, by knowledge, by patience, by kindliness, by holiness of spirit, by unfeigned - 7 love; by the message of truth, and by the power of God; by the weapons of righteousness in the right hand and in the - 8 left; amid honor and disrepute, amid slander and praise; re- - 9 garded as deceivers, yet proved to be true; as unknown, yet well-known; as at death's door, yet, see, we are living; as chas- - tised, yet not killed; as saddened, yet always rejoicing; as poor, yet enriching many; as having nothing, and yet possessing all things!
+- Now is the time for acceptance!
+Now is the day of deliverance!
+Never do we put an obstacle in anyone's way, so that no fault may be found - 4 with our ministry.
+No, we are trying to commend ourselves under all circumstances, as God's assistants should - in many an hour of endurance, - 5 in troubles, in hardships, in difficulties, in floggings, in imprisonments, - 6 in riots, in toils, in sleepless nights, in fastings; by purity, by knowledge, - 7 by patience, by kindliness, by holiness of spirit, by unfeigned love; by the message of truth, and by the power of God; by the weapons of right- - 8 eousness in the right hand and in the left; amid honour and disrepute, - 9 amid slander and praise; regarded as deceivers, yet proved to be true; as unknown, yet well-known; as at death's door, yet, see, we are living; as - 10 chastised, yet not killed; as saddened, yet always rejoicing; as poor, yet enriching many; as having nothing, and yet possessing all things!